Walk to school is 'like the Hunger Games' says a Sheffield mum fearful of tragedy

 Recent bus cuts are said to have left some parents at Ecclesall Primary School feeling they have "no choice" but to drive for the school run, which has lead to an onslaught of vehicles parked wherever they can find a space, including on pavements.

-"This is just mental," Camilla said.
+"This is just ridiculous," Camilla said.
 "Kids are running like it's the Hunger Games just to get to school."

 Camilla has been lobbying Ecclesall Primary and Sheffield City Council to take action and prevent a tragedy.
 In a months long email chain seen by The Star, the council's transport department told Camilla they would not be able to do anything - as areas "more likely" to see fatal collisions are prioritised.